The tenants paying the price so landlords don’t have to

 His succinct outrage was easily explained by the fees listed by the agent.
 There would be a non-refundable holding fee of £500 to secure the property (although this would be deducted from the first month’s rent).
 Referencing fees of £60 per tenant plus £60 each for any guarantors, there was also a tenancy agreement fee of £250.
 To renew their tenancy the household would pay £120, and when the tenants came to leave there would be check-out fees of up to £175.

 That is not even a particularly extreme example.
-We found agents charging tenants all that and more, including £30+ for a right-to-rent check and check-out fees exceeding £250.
+We found agents charging tenants all that and more, including £30 and more for a right-to-rent check and check-out fees exceeding £250.

 Paying but not the customer

-Tenants are also in a peculiar position as they are paying for a service but it’s the landlord that is the customer, as they are the party able to move.
-Tenants meanwhile are forced to use whatever letting agent is advertising the property that best suits their needs.
+Tenants are also in a peculiar position as they are paying for a service when the landlord is the customer.
+The landlord is also able to shop around for an agent, while tenants are forced to use whatever letting agent is advertising the property that best suits their needs.

 Gillian Guy, chief executive of Citizens Advice, says: “Letting agents are hiking up their fees for a service that’s often not up to scratch.